 So, the takeaway is:

-Note: You may have noticed that this article is using boring old plain quotes.
-I started the conversion from straight quotes to smart on this website during a recent redesign, but there are still several pages (including this article) that haven't been updated yet.
-It's a big process to change them all.
+Note: You may have noticed that some articles on this website are using boring old plain quotes.
+I started the conversion from straight quotes shortly after writing this article, but there are still several pages that haven’t been updated yet.
+It’s a big process to change them all.